Operating Systems in Rust #2: Shell

 // [1, 2, 3]

-This is great, but we can't really do much with this allocator since we can't free memory.
+This is great, but we can only do a little with this allocator since we can't free memory.
 Alternative allocation strategies are, for example, linked list allocators, binary buddy allocators, and slab allocators.
 We won't be implementing any of these in here, but I encourage you to read about them and try to implement them yourself!
 Some of these are also available as crates on crates.io to use them as drop-in replacements for our naive implementation here (linked_list_allocator, buddy_system_allocator and slabmalloc).

 Shell

-With most essential rust features available, we can now start building our shell.
+With most of the essential rust features available, we can now start building our shell.
 This shell will allow us to interact with our kernel and inspect its state.
-The shell will be a simple loop for now, that reads characters from SBIs console_getchar function, and executes some basic commands.
+The shell will be a simple loop that reads characters from SBIs `console_getchar function and executes some basic commands.

 src/main.rs